 - Collect all employment documentation before the final working day.

-- Quitting a job professionally protects both your reference quality and your career network.
+- Quitting a job professionally protects reference quality and career network for the long term.